DONK-NFT/DONK/README.md

 ### ֍ ***Features***

-The coin's logo has taken on many different, but its foundation, remains resilient.
+The coin's logo has taken on many different forms, but its foundation, remains resilient.
 In which ever variety you come across, the DONK token features Dexter in all his spaced-out glory.
-The difference in appearance and mood swings Dexter has experienced on his journey down K-Hole Lane, are a reminder to HODLers to embrace the fun and unexpected turns in life.
+The difference in appearance and mood swings Dexter has experienced on his journey down K-HODL Lane, are a reminder to HODLers to embrace the fun and unexpected turns in life.
 Don't be a FOMO.
-At their core, each token design carries the spirit of Dexter's adventures within it, along with his blend of curiosity, wit, whimsy, and a touch of chaos, with an occasional side of melancholy.
+At their core, each token design carries the spirit of Dexter's adveMK)?
+I'M I'LL) I'LL(MILK MMntures within it, along with his blend of curiosity, wit, whimsy, and a touch of chaos, with an occasional side of melancholy.

 ### ֍ ***Spaced-Out Farm Animals (SOFA) NFT Collection***